Thresholds of Queen covers: Computations

 Let us illustrate the idea behind Theorem~\ref{thm:main2}, by finding the set of {\em $q$-cover-fundamental solutions} for $q=2,3,\ldots, 9$, respectively.
-Those are the representatives modulo symmetry of the corresponding equivalence classes; those appear as the Dihedral group, or subgroups thereof, since, if we find one solution, we may always reflect or rotate it to obtain another one with the same cover (some of the configurations have inherent symmetries, which then reduces to some subgroup of size 2 or 4).
+Those are the representatives modulo symmetry of the corresponding equivalence classes; those appear as the Dihedral group, or subgroups thereof, since, if we find one solution, we may always reflect or rotate it to obtain another one with the same cover (some of the configurations have inherent symmetries, which then reduces to some subgroup by $2$ or $4$).

 We will see that some of those configurations include classical ``fundamental solutions'' on $\B_q$ (the $q\times q$ board).
 But there are interesting exceptions, for example for $q=6$.
 For visibility, we draw a red square around the relevant part of the picture, respectively.
 We draw a full game board, of size the experimental lower bound of the stabilizing threshold.
-For $q=2,3,4$, we have run exhaustive search c-code to obtain a repetition of the configurations for at least two even and odd board sizes beyond the threshold, respectively.
-For larger $q$, exhaustive search is very time consuming, so we resorted to compute all combinations of non-attacking configurations on a smaller central `board' of size no larger than $(q+3)\times(q+3)$ (we will explain further the motivation of this choice below) while computing the cover on the full larger board, the size of which satisfies an experimental threshold of size $N_q$ about $3q+3$, or a bit larger in some cases.
+For $q=2,3,4$, we have run exhaustive search (in C code) to obtain a repetition of the configurations for at least two even and odd board sizes beyond the threshold, respectively.
+For larger $q$, exhaustive search over all $n^2 \choose q$ configurations becomes intractable.
+We therefore reformulate the problem as an integer linear program.
+For each square $v \in B_n$, we introduce a binary decision variable $x_v$ indicating whether a Queen is placed at $v$, together with auxiliary variables capturing the attacking number at each square and its contribution to the internal loss.
+The objective is to minimize the loss function from Definition~\ref{def:loss}, subject to the cardinality constraint $\sum_v x_v = q$.
+We solve this model using Gurobi's solution pool feature, which enumerates all configurations attaining the optimal loss value.
+This allows us to rigorously certify the sets of cover-fundamental solutions reported in this section for $2 \leq q \leq 9$.
+Empirically, we observe that the stabilizing threshold $N_2(q)$ is about $3q+3$, or a bit larger in some cases.

 For $q=2$, $n\ge 10=N_2(2)$, there are two cover-fundamental solutions for even $n$, each containing 8 symmetric configurations, and (just below) odd $n$ is similar.\\

 For $q=3$, and even $n\ge 12$ there is only one representative, with 8 symmetric configurations:\\